 Chapman University Dale E. Fowler School of Law offers a unique in-house bar preparation program to complement traditional doctrinal law school coursework, with a goal of fully and adequately preparing students for the California and out-of-state bar examinations.
-Chapman's bar exam pass rate for first-time takers has risen dramatically since instituting this program in 2006, including a pass rate for the July 2012 exam that ranked Chapman 7th among California ABA schools.
-(See complete California Bar Exam Statistics.)
+Chapman's bar exam pass rate for first-time takers has risen dramatically since instituting this program in 2006 (See complete California Bar Exam Statistics).

 - the six essay questions